IBM/CAST/docs/source/cast-big-data/logstash.rst

 of this service is to process unstructured data, typically syslogs, and then pass the newly structured text to the elasticsearch service.

-Typically the Logstash service is run on the service nodes in the xCAT infrastructure.
+Typically, in the CAST design, the Logstash service is run on the service nodes in the xCAT infrastructure.
 This design is to reduce the number of servers communicating with each instance of Logstash, distributing the workload. xCAT service nodes have failover capabilities removing the need for HAProxies to reduce the risk of data loss.
 Finally, in using the service node the total cost of the Big Data Cluster is reduced as the need for a dedicated node for data processing is removed.

 CAST provides an event correlator for Logstash to assist in the generation of RAS events for specific messages.